 Situated on the confluence of Shivnath and Maniari River, the beauty and natural aura of this village is such that you will remain completely awestruck while absorbing everything around you.
 Apart from that, the experience which you get while interacting with the locals is simply fascinating.

 In this village, you will come across a 7-feet statue, weighing around 5 metric tonnes.
 At present, this statue remains under the protection of the Archeological Survey of India.
-What’s really interesting to know about this statue is the fact that its face and body parts have been depicted by different creatures as well as animals.
+What’s really interesting to know about this statue is that its face and body parts have been depicted by different creatures.
 There have been many historians who have guessed this statue to be of Lord Shiva or Pashupati.
 It has eight human head depictions on its body which is inclusive of the main head.

-Visit Malhar - Once upon a time, this place was known as Saravpur.
+Visit Malhar.
+Once upon a time, this place was known as Saravpur.
 And it is here that you will be finding the famous Pataleshwar temples.
-Apart from that, Devri temple, as well as Dindeshwari temple belonging to the 11th century, are also found here and remain a center of attraction for the tourists all around.
+Apart from that, Devri temple, as well as Dindeshwari temple belonging to the 11th century, are also found here and remain a centre of attraction for the tourists all around.

-Know The Nature At Talakona Waterfall - While you are wandering in Tala village, you will find Talakona Waterfall which is just a few kilometers away from the village.
+Know the Nature at Talakona Waterfall.
+While you are wandering in Tala village, you will find Talakona Waterfall which is just a few kilometres away from the village.
 This waterfall has been surrounded by lush green landscapes, streams, etc. The constant chirping sound of birds and the soothing aura are extremely captivating to the senses.

-If you are a summer lover then the weather condition shouldn’t be an issue for you as it often reaches above 40 degrees.
-But, if you want to experience an immense spectacle that is amalgamated by soothing and chilled weather condition, then you must consider visiting here during the winter season.
+If you are a summer lover, then the weather condition shouldn’t be an issue for you as the temperature here often reaches above 40 degrees.
+But if you want to experience an immense spectacle that is amalgamated by soothing and chilled weather condition, then you must consider visiting here during the winter season.

 By Air - The nearest airport is Bilaspur Airport.
 It receives many flights from major cities in India like Delhi, Pune, Mumbai, Kolkata, Bangalore.
 Once you reach the airport, you need to take a bus or taxi to reach Tala.
 30 minutes of driving will make you reach your destination.